bvoight/GCB535/Syllabus.md

 Grades are composed of:

-* Homework Assignments (3 in total, equal weight) - 50%
+* Homework Assignments (3 in total, equal weight) - 100%
-* Exam One - 25%
-* Exam Two - 25%

 ### Late grading policy: